Prospective Nursing Student Information

 We encourage you to speak with an advisor in order to determine what prerequisites and application requirements you will need to complete in order to apply for the Generic BSN program.

-Until you are accepted into the nursing program, you are considered a pre-nursing student.
-All pre-nursing majors should seek advising through the College of Health and Human Services.
-You can contact the College of Health & Human Services at firstname.lastname@example.org or call (325) 942-2630.
+Until you are accepted into a nursing program, you are considered a pre-nursing student.
+All pre-nursing majors should seek advising through the Center for Academic Excellence.
+You can find and contact your pre-nursing advisor on the advising webpage.

 Even though you are currently an ASU student, you still need to submit an application to the nursing program.
 The deadlines to submit your application for the programs can be found on the corresponding program pages.
 Please follow the links on the left-hand side of the page.